April 13, 2023

 Then, you can write a letter confirming your new leave and benefit dates and submit it with a doctor’s or hospital’s letter confirming the child’s birth date to the Paternity Benefit Section.

-You’re entitled to paternity leave and benefit if there’s a stillbirth or miscarriage after the 24th week of pregnancy (from the start of the 25th week).
+Your employees are entitled to paternity leave and benefit if there’s a stillbirth or miscarriage after the 24th week of pregnancy (from the start of the 25th week).

 The number of weeks of pregnancy

-If you’re an employee, you must submit a letter from your employer confirming the new leave dates to the Paternity Benefit Section of the Department of Social Protection.
-Similarly, if you’re self-employed, you must submit a letter stating your new leave dates and a hospital letter confirming your child’s date of birth.
+Similarly, if you’re an employer (self-employed), you must submit a letter stating your new leave dates and a hospital letter confirming your child’s date of birth.

 Like any other social welfare payment, Paternity Benefit is taxable.
 However, it isn’t subject to PRSI and Universal Social Charge (USC).